Powered paragliding: Civilian

 Because of limiting weather requirements, powered paragliders are not reliable replacements for most aviation uses.

-They have been used for search and rescue, herding of animals, photography, surveying, and other uses but regulations in most countries limit commercial activities.
+They have been used for search and rescue, herding of animals, photography, surveying, and other uses, but regulations in most countries limit commercial activities.

 Safety and regulations

-Research estimates that the activity is slightly safer (per event) than riding motorcycles and more dangerous than riding in cars.
+Research estimates that the activity is slightly safer (fewer fatalities per thousand participants per year) than riding motorcycles and more dangerous than riding in cars.
 The most likely cause of serious injury is body contact with a spinning propeller.
 The next most likely cause of injury is flying into something other than the landing zone.
 Some countries run detailed statistics on accidents, e.g., in Germany in 2018 about 36,000 paragliding pilots registered 232 accidents, where 109 caused serious injury and 9 were fatal.

 Some pilots carry a reserve parachute designed to open in as little as 50 ft.
 While reserve parachutes are designed to open fast, they have a system length between 13.3 ft (4.5 m) and 21.9 ft (7.3 m) and usually need at least 150 ft to slow down a pilot to a safe sink rate (certified design speed according to LTF and EN certifications is max 18 ft per second).
 With enough height over ground, many potential issues with the canopy can be resolved without applying the reserve parachute.
 The required skills can be acquired in SIV trainings, which improve the overall safety of flying by providing a better understanding on the system limitations and practical training of extreme situations.

 The lack of established design criteria for these aircraft led the British Air Accidents Investigation Branch to conclude in 2007 that "only when precise reserve factors have been established for individual harness/wing combinations carrying realistic suspended masses, at load factors appropriate to the maneuvers to be carried out, can these aircraft be considered to be structurally safe".

-License and training

-Neither a license nor specific training is required in the U.S., U.K. or many other countries.
-Where there is no specific regulation (e.g., Mexico), paramotor flying is tolerated provided the pilots cooperate with local officials when appropriate.
-In countries where specific regulation exists, such as Canada, France, Italy, and South Africa, pilots must be trained, both in flying theory and practice, by licensed instructors.
-Some countries that require formal certification frequently do so through non-government ultralight aviation organizations.

-Regardless of regulations, powered paragliding can be dangerous when practiced without proper training.
+Training

-For a pilot to get through most organizations' full pilot syllabus requires between 5 and 15 days which, due to weather, may include far more calendar time.
+For a pilot to get through most organizations' full pilot syllabus requires between five and 15 days which may expand due to bad weather.
 A number of techniques are employed for teaching, although most include getting the student familiar with handling the wing either on the ground, via towing, small hills, or on tandem flights.

-With special gear, it is possible to take a passenger (tandem), but most countries, including the U.S., require some form of certification to do so.
+Two-person aircraft (so-called 'tandem' paramotors) are sometimes used for training depending on local regulations.